Skip to content

 Extracted frames saved as images

 Since moviepy is a specific video editing library, it supports almost all video or movie formats.
 It provides functions that are easy to learn.
-If you are not only looking for frame extraction but also searching for video editing capabilities then moviepy is a defacto approach.

-However, this might be the slowest approach because it loads frames as numpy arrays which is memory memory-intensive operation.
-So, if you are working with a very large video then it might take some time to process.
-It also relies on an image manipulation library like PIL.
+Therefore, if you are working with a large video, it may take some time to process.
+It also relies on an image manipulation library, such as PIL.

 Method 3: Using FFMpeg

-You can use the FFMpeg library with a subprocess module where we will build an FFmpeg command to extract and save frames and execute the command using the subprocess.run() method.
+You can use the FFMpeg library with a subprocess modul,e where we will build an FFmpeg command to extract and save frames and execute the command using the subprocess.run() method.

 Decision Tree Diagram